 Children may have a school meal prepared by our kitchen staff or bring a packed lunch.
-School meals are provided by Edsential and costs £2.30 per day (£11.50 per week).
+School meals are provided by Edsential and costs £2.45 per day (£12.25 per week).
 All meals must be paid for in the week they are taken by Friday morning at the latest.
 If we do not receive money your child will be asked to have packed lunches until the amount outstanding is cleared.
-All meals should be paid for using our online system, ParentPay.
+All meals must be paid for using our online system, ParentPay.
 Forms for free school meals can be obtained by phoning the Free School Meals Team on 0300 123 7039 or alternatively go online to:

 Children in Foundation Stage 2 (Reception), Year 1 and Year 2 are still entitled to a Universal Free School Lunch, however if you are entitled to Free School meals we would ask that you apply for them as we receive additional funding and we can reduce residential trips.

 Children may bring a healthy snack such as an apple, banana or breadsticks for their morning break.
 Sweets, packets of crisps and glass bottles are not encouraged.
-Mrs Piercy our school cook sells healthy snacks at break time from the school kitchen.

 Foundation Stage children have snack together and parents are asked for a voluntary contribution of £1.25 per week to cover this.
 If you do not wish to contribute, please advise the class teacher and provide a healthy snack from home for your child.
 This needs to be paid on a Monday.